-Batten can challenging to diagnose because many of its symptoms are not specific to the disease, and patients often are tested or diagnosed with a variety of diseases before a conclusive diagnosis of Batten is reached.
-In fact, two to three misdiagnoses are reported to be common, and testing could span more than seven years.
+Batten can be challenging to diagnose because many of its symptoms are not specific to the disease, and patients often are tested or diagnosed with a variety of diseases before a conclusive diagnosis of Batten is reached.
+In fact, two to three misdiagnoses are reported to be common, and testing could take more than seven years.

 Skin or tissue sampling

 A small biopsy taken from the skin or other tissue and viewed under a microscope can help detect the presence of lipofuscins, also called lipopigments because of their distinctive yellow-green color.
 When seen under a special microscope, the color is evident and the lipofuscins have a distinct shape, with some looking like half-moons and others like fingerprints.

 A chemical called dolichol is in the urine of Batten patients at higher than usual levels.
 Blood tests can detect white blood cells that contain holes or cavities (vacuolated lymphocytes) in people with juvenile forms of this disease.